woosangmin/2024CSE3027-Computer_Networks/README.md

 1. You should launch this code in a Linux machine.
 2. To launch this code, extract all files to one folder.
 3. Open a terminal and move to the folder.
-4. type myserver <port number>.
+4. type myserver "port number".
 It will not accept port numbers below 1024, 8080, 6789.
 5. Before launching the webserver, it is recommended to allow the port number you decide to use with ‘firewall-cmd —add-port=0000/tcp —permanent —zone=public’.